ryansh100/NewWorld/README.md

 Be decisive, forge alliances, engage in intrigue, and weather adversity to grow your territory and gain favor with the king's court.
 The king will surely notice your efforts and knight you.

-#Game Mission
-Provide a well paced building game with low impact events but difficult choices on timing.

 #Components
 * 8 - island boards
 * 8 - island cards